שלום.नमस्ते.สมาธ.Pax.سلام.Peace.साटीनाम.صلح.Kwey.Amani.Udo.Barış.ειρήνη.Pace.Paz.Paix.Fred.

 “We shall make thee recite so thou shalt not forget—

 “Except what Allah please.
-Surely (Allah) knows the manifest, and what is hidden.
+Surely (Allah) knows the manifest, and

 “And We shall make thy way smooth to a state of ease.